What is Test Case: Examples With Best Practices

 • You can ensure consistency in the testing software application.
 When you use the same tests across different phases of the Software Development Life Cycle, the team can ensure that software is thoroughly and consistently tested.

-• Reuse of testing cases increases test coverage.
-You can also identify potential errors which may get missed if the test is created from scratch.
+• Reusing testing cases increases test coverage.
+It also allows you to identify potential errors that may be missed if the test is created from scratch.

-• You can speed up the testing process by reusing test cases.
-When you use the same testing case, it can be executed repeatedly without manual intervention.
-Thus saving time in the testing process.
+• Reusing test cases can speed up the testing process.
+Using the same, testing cases can be executed repeatedly without manual intervention, thus saving time.

 Challenges in Writing Test Cases